Justin Turner Preview, Player Props: Red Sox vs. Orioles

 - Turner has 30 doubles, 23 home runs and 51 walks while hitting .274.

-- He ranks 40th in batting average, 44th in on base percentage, and 59th in slugging among the qualified hitters in baseball.
+- Among qualifying hitters in MLB, he ranks 38th in batting average, 43rd in on-base percentage, and 59th in slugging.

+- Turner has picked up a hit in 69.2% of his 143 games this year, with more than one hit in 31.5% of those games.

-- Turner has had at least one RBI in 44.1% of his games this year (63 of 143), with two or more RBI 24 times (16.8%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 44.1% of his games this year, Turner has notched at least one RBI.
+In 24 of those games (16.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.